marco-orellana/CRUD-web-app/README.md

 # C.R.U.D.-web-app
-This is a PHP website that allows the user to perform C.R.U.D (Create,Read,Update,Delete) operations on a list of users fetched from a MySql database.Bootstrap was also used for the css.
+This is a PHP website that allows the user to perform C.R.U.D (Create,Read,Update,Delete) operations on a list of users fetched from a MySql database.
+Bootstrap was also used for the css.
 We had 1 week to make the project.

  You cannot acces the main page if you havent logged first.
 You can log in with username : _admin_ and password : _admin_.